How Audio has changed since 1973

 Sound Reference Melbourne (and Caxton Audio Brisbane) started out like many fine businesses today: almost by accident.

 The repair business was good but what most customers noticed when attending David at home was the music David played.
-As David had been stationed in Penang Malaysia he had been exposed to the "new" kinds of Hi-FI Stereo gear used by the American servicemen -far different to the English model that was in vogue in Australia at that time - and of course all that crazy good Vietnam era music they played.
-We have all see Platoon or Good Morning, Vietnam right?
+As David had been stationed in Penang Malaysia he had been exposed to the "new" kinds of Hi-FI Stereo gear used by the American servicemen -far different to the English models that was in vogue in Australia at that time - and of course all that crazy good Vietnam era music they played.
+We have all seen the films Platoon or Good Morning, Vietnam right?

 It wasn't long before David was giving friends and customers advice on the best recording to get and the best equipment to play these recordings on.
 While the advice was good the real problem was there was nowhere to actually purchase these items from in Australia at that time and so David started to import them himself.
 This proved so popular David soon needed to move the business out of the house and into a dedicated Specialty Audio shop.